wilkinsona/spring-boot-development-eclipse-plugin/README.md

  - Warns about unnecessary use of `@Autowired` on classes with a single constructor
  - Quick fix for converting a configuration class from constructor injection to field injection
  - Reports an error if a `FailureAnalyzer` is not listed in `META-INF/spring.factories`
+ - Warns about the use of `@Component` in main code
+ - Warns about public or protected functional interfaces in main code that are not annotated with `@FunctionalInterface`

 ### Building